About the Swedish Public Dental Care

 In 1938, the Dental Care was introduced, primarily for the children, and then expanded into stages and new professional groups were added, especially dental hygienists in the sixties

 In Sweden, there is today a comprehensive public dental organization in each region, a total of 21.
 Together, we help the majority of all children in the country and almost half of all adults prevent and promote good oral health.

 Preventive dental care for children and young people is the most important task for the county councils and regions’ own Folktand care.
 For over 30 years, Folktand care has provided children and young people with regular and free dental care.
 Therefore, Swedish children have a very good dental health.
 Six out of ten 12-year-olds had never had a single hole in their teeth in 2000.

 Even most adults in Sweden have good dental health.
 For example, twice as many people between the ages of 75 and 84 have their own teeth compared to twenty years ago.

 Dental care is regulated by laws and government regulations, among other things by the Dental Care Act (1985: 125).

 In addition, the National Board of Health and Welfare standardizes dental care through regulations and general advice.

 Dental care is part of health care and therefore most of the laws of health care also apply in the field of dental care.

 The Dental Care and Medicines Benefit Agency (TLV) is the authority that decides which treatments should be included in the high-cost protection for dental care.
 TLV also determines the reference prices for various dental measures.

-There are also a number of principally important regulations for dental care, including the Radiation Protection Institute.
+There are also a number of principally important regulations for dental care, including the The Swedish Radiation Safety Authority.